 Considering the humidity and rain in North Georgia, what should you do?
 Here are a few tips to help you stay ahead of the game.

-While these techniques are great for day-to-day care and maintenance, if you experience a severe flood, or discover mold in difficult to reach areas, you may want to consider hiring a professional company that specials in mold removal.
+While these techniques are great for day-to-day care and maintenance, if you experience a severe flood, or discover mold in difficult to reach areas, you should consider hiring a professional company that specializes in mold removal.
 These companies have experience removing mold and often have access to stronger cleaners and better cleaning tools than can be found in the typical hardware store.